Ai-Kiwi/cc-Music/README.md

 # cc-Music
-A simple music player gui for cc tweaked!
+A straightforward music player interface for cc-tweaked!

 # install